Coup-Contrecoup Brain Injuries Caused by 18 Wheeler Wrecks: Albuquerque Trucking Accident Lawyer

 Understanding Coup-Contrecoup Brain Injuries Caused by 18 Wheeler Wrecks in New Mexico

 A traumatic brain injury, or TBI, is a type of brain injury which results in serious and debilitating injury to a person.
 Sometimes these effects are temporary, whereas other times these effects are permanent or even permanently deteriorating.
 A common cause of TBIs are motor vehicle accidents, particularly with large commercial vehicles like 18 wheelers, big rigs, tankers, semi tractor trailers, double trailers, and other box trucks.
 While there are many types of TBIs, one common type is known as a coup-contrecoup brain injury which is likely to occur in high-impact collisions, particularly rear-end collisions.

-Victims of a New Mexico 18 wheeler wreck causing any type of traumatic brain injury (TBI), particularly a coup-contrecoup brain injury, should call the Caruso Law Offices, P.C. to learn how our experienced Albuquerque trucking accident lawyer can help you.
+Victims of a New Mexico 18 wheeler wreck causing any type of traumatic brain injury (TBI), particularly a coup-contrecoup brain injury, should call the NM Truck Accident Attorneys to learn how our experienced Albuquerque trucking accident lawyer can help you.
 These are very complicated cases to prove, particularly because of the difficult medical nature of a TBI and due to the additional regulations, equipment, and other applicable guidelines affects large commercial trucks.
 Call us to schedule a FREE consultation by dialing (505) 883-5000 today.

 What is a Coup-Contrecoup Brain Injury?

 A New Mexico 18 wheeler wreck is very likely to cause a coup-contrecoup brain injury, particularly in a high speed crash such as on an interstate like I-10, I-25, or I-40.
 A coup-contrecoup brain injury is a type of injury where there is damage to two or more parts of the brain, usually on the opposite sides.
 This is why it is very devastating and debilitating.